 For a window safety device to comply with the changes it must be able to: 1.
 Limit the window opening to 12.5cm or less 2.
 Withstand a force of 250 newtons

 There are plenty of window restrictors, locks, guards and safety nets that meet both of these requirements.
 It should be noted, however, that different safety devices are suited to different window types.
-This child window safety product guide from the NSW Health Department explains which devices are suited to which window type.
+Find out what type of window you have here.

 Where can I find more info about these changes?